ibm-cloud-docs/power-iaas/faq.md

 - [Create a snapshot](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#create-snapshot)
 - [Create a volume clone for specific volumes](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#create-volume-clone)

-## Are there any intial snapshot requirement in terms of storage?
+## Are there any initial snapshot requirement in terms of storage?
 {: #snap-storage-req}
 {: faq}